mpvnet-player/mpv.net/docs/manual.md

 open the files in mpv.net.
 Explorer restricts this to maximum 15 files and the order will be random.

-In fullscreen mode clicking the top right corner closes the player.

 Differences compared to mpv
 ---------------------------